kasperengelen/kasperengelen.github.io/pages/blog_pages/num_ode/runge_kutta.md

 Differential equations are often hard or impossible to solve symbolically.
 Such equations are, however, widely used in science and engineering, finding applications in physics, chemistry, biology, and epidemiology <smart-cite bibId="gustafson_diff_eq"></smart-cite>.
 As a result, much work has gone into developing algorithms that approximate solutions to differential equations.

 In this article, we will be covering the Runge-Kutta method, which is a method for approximating solutions to ordinary differential equations.
 The history of the Runge-Kutta method began in 1895 when Carl Runge published a paper in which he generalised the forward Euler method <smart-cite bibId="runge1895"></smart-cite><smart-cite bibId="butcher96_rk_history"></smart-cite>.
 His generalisation involved sampling the ODE $f(t,y)$ at multiple points $(t,y)$ and then combining those samples into approximations of function values.
-This lead to so-called higher order methods, that are more accurate then the forward Euler method.
+This led to so-called higher order methods, that are more accurate than the forward Euler method.
 In particular, Runge introduced the midpoint method <smart-cite bibId="butcher96_rk_history"></smart-cite>.

 Shortly afterwards, other researchers picked up on his idea and published additional methods <smart-cite bibId="butcher96_rk_history"></smart-cite>.
 These include Karl Heun, who published Heun's predictor-corrector method in 1900 <smart-cite bibId="heun1900"></smart-cite>, and Martin Kutta, who published his now-famous paper in 1901 <smart-cite bibId="kutta1901"></smart-cite>.
 In the present day, these methods are all referred to as <em>Runge-Kutta methods</em>.

-One of the main advantanges of the Runge-Kutta methods is that they allow for greater accuracy at a lower computational cost.
+One of the main advantages of the Runge-Kutta methods is that they allow for greater accuracy at a lower computational cost.
 Additionally, they only make use of the ODE itself (i.e., the first-order derivative) and do not involve higher-order derivatives.
 This is remarkable, since higher order Taylor polynomials do make use of such higher-order derivatives <smart-cite bibId="burden_and_faires"></smart-cite>.
-Note that using higher order derivatives would require us to either symbolically or numerically compute the higher derivatives, which can be computationally intesive.
+Note that using higher order derivatives would require us to either symbolically or numerically compute the higher derivatives, which can be computationally intensive.

 ## Overview